vivian-bb/assignment3_terminalapp/README.md

 ## Add input function that input user's name to client-data file

-## try to use the gem of colorize to app
+## add the colorize to gemfile

+## apply colorize method to the user's name
 ------------------------------------------------------
 ### Software Development Plan